-1) Why you should practise with your eyes closed.
+1) If you're busy learning the ukulele online then this is why you should practise with your eyes closed.
 2) Simple music theory that can really help.
 3) The two ways – yes, there are only two – to create chord-melody arrangements.

 Barbara on "Lesson 5: Carnival of Venice (Interlaced)"

 When playing a song like this, I often find myself playing one string off on my right or left hand (sometimes both) because I am looking at the music.
 Do you have any suggestions on how not to get "lost"?

 Hi Barbara, good question!
 I second what Zsolt said and I'll add this.
 It sounds a bit odd, but try playing with your eyes closed!
 Even if that means you just memorize a small part of the piece (1 or 2 measures) and then play that part 10 times with your eyes shut.
 You will hear and feel things in a new way.
 Try it and let me know if it helps!

 Catherine on "Lesson 3: Interlaced and Synchronous Arranging"

 How do you choose which note to insert for the interlacing accompaniment?